-Simmons' 15 year warranties, which are scheduled to go into effect on July 15, will cover all Beautyrest beds and premium Beautysleep and Maxipedic beds.
+Simmons' 15 year warranties of the king size futon mattress, which are scheduled to go into effect on July 15, will cover all Beautyrest beds and premium Beautysleep and Maxipedic beds.

-The company will offer various warranties on other open-coil products, including a one-year warranty, a 10 year warranty that is prorated after five years, and a 15 year nonprorated warranty. king size futon mattress click here
+The company will offer various warranties on other open-coil products, including a one-year warranty, a 10 year warranty that is prorated after five years, and a 15 year non-prorated warranty, Get tips about king size futon mattress click here

 The company will continue to offer a 10-year warranty that is prorated for three years on its Explorer flotation beds and a 15 year warranty that is prorated after five years on its Americus flotation beds.